Tolulope-Faseyiku/Power-Station-Analysis/README.md

 ## OBJECTIVES
-This project contains data from the Renewable Energy Planning Database (REPD), managed by Barbour ABI on behalf of the Department of Business, Energy and Industrial Strategies
+This project contains data from the Renewable Energy Planning Database (REPD), managed by Barbour ABI on behalf of the Department of Business, Energy and Industrial Strategies (BEIS).
+The last update of the database was for the first quarter of 2024 and it tracks the progress of renewable electricity projects.